Hyle-org/devhub-hyle/docs/developers/general-doc/smart-contract-abi.md

 This gives us massive flexibility in the future to support any kind of identity verification, including WebAuthn, social media accounts, etc.

-!!! note
-For now, any subsequent proof in a TX must declare the same `identity` or an empty one, or the transaction will be rejected.
+**For now, any subsequent proof in a TX must declare the same `identity` or an empty one, or the transaction will be rejected.**

 ### TX Hash